karchit/s3-object-lambda-workshop/README.md

 <p>

 Detect PII Entities is an expensive (computationally and otherwise) API call.
 Does the <a href="https://docs.aws.amazon.com/comprehend/latest/dg/API_Operations_Amazon_Comprehend.html" target="_blank">AWS Comprehend Docs</a> have any other API which can be used instead?

+Also, note that you needn't create new Access Points or Bucket to solve this challenge.
+You only need to update your code, update IAM Policy (if required), and create a new S3 Object Lambda Access point which points to `text-redact-pii` access point created in this Lab.

 </p>
 </details>